-As a foster parent, you will attend our Kitten Foster Class.
-After that, we will have you fill out an application, once approved, we will be in contact with you should we receive a litter of kittens who need your care.
+Want to foster?
+Complete our foster application, and if you have questions, send an email to .
+After we have reviewed you application and have enough people interested, we will notify you of the schedule for our Kitten Foster Class.
+After attending the class and being approved, we will be in contact with you should we receive a litter of kittens who need your care.
 The amount of time an animal is in your care can vary from a few days to several months, dependent on your needs and the needs of the animal.
 We are able to provide initial food, litter, bedding, toys and a scale.
 OAS is dedicated to giving our Foster Volunteers the tools they need to be successful parents (you will incur your own expense of traveling to and from the shelter for medical care and foster care appointments)!

 How to foster a cat